Portland Cost of Living: Full Monthly Budget Breakdown (2025)

 utility and internet expenses

-Monthly utilities in Portland typically run $150–$200 and cover electricity, heating, cooling, water, and garbage, with the average energy bill around $167.18 adding a clear baseline to your housing costs.
+Monthly utilities in Portland typically run $150–$200 and cover electricity, heating, cooling, water, and garbage.
+The average energy bill is around $167.18, giving you a clear baseline for your housing budget.

 • Compare listings for included utilities to reduce monthly expenses and simplify billing.

-• Monitor energy use and consider efficiency upgrades to lower the average $167.18 energy bill over time.
+• Monitor energy use and consider efficiency upgrades to bring that average $167.18 energy bill down over time.

 Track these costs monthly so you can forecast true housing expenses and decide whether renting or buying fits your financial goals.